Born to Dr. Wolf Forster, a German doctor, and his wife Ulli Forster. He was born in Germany, but grew up in Davos Switzerland.

 Cities like Atlanta are very advanced, but once you get outside the city, it feels like 100 years ago.
 Our producer is black, and we were standing in this room and somebody actually said, in front of him, "Can you tell the colored man to wait outside?"
 It's shocking.

 That's why I jump from genre to genre, because I always feel I'm doing something new and fresh.
 I can always fail, but I don't try to repeat myself.
-I felt, with Bond, doing something so completely different after Kite Runner would be refreshing and challenging.
+I felt, with Bond, doing something so completely different after The Kite Runner (2007) would be refreshing and challenging.
 That's how I try not to fall into parody myself.

 I don't think people understand what it takes to make a movie unless they've experienced it themselves or been around it.
 It's a miracle every time you make a movie, and a bigger miracle if it turns out well.
 So many things have to come together.
 It's always a new adventure and a new undertaking - a beautiful tool - because storytelling is one of the ancient ways human beings communicate.